MatthewLeigh/science-island-docs/science-island-docs/docs/02-docker/01-the-basics.md

 $ docker pull busybox
 ```

+This step is optional.
+If Docker is unable to find an image locally, it will automatically attempt to pull it for the `Docker Registry` if you call `docker run <image-name>` later.

 ### docker images
 The `pull` command fetches the Busybox `image` from the `Docker registry` and saves it to your system.
 To view all the images on your system, use the `docker images` command.